 The purpose of the Master of Library and Information Studies is to prepare students with the theoretical knowledge and practical skills that will enable them to become highly proficient librarians, media specialists, and information authorities.
 Students are advised through a 30-credit-hour plan of study completed with an advisor and filed with the program director in the semester when 12th credit hour is completed.
 Coursework may focus on a type of library: academic, public, or special or an area of library and information work such as youth services or evaluation & assessment.
-Coursework for the MLIS is offered asynchronously and online with two face to face requirements: attendance at the Summer Institute held on campus in Norfolk, VA and at a professional conference.
+Coursework for the MLIS is offered asynchronously and online.
 Coursework is project-based and students are expected to spend time in a library for most courses.
 All students complete an internship.

 Equips students with the knowledge, skills and dispositions they will need for careers in a complex information and technology-based society.